MfellnerDev/MfellnerDev/README.md

 Hey!
 I'm **Manuel**, a Computer Science/Engineering student, Linux lover, and junior software developer who is studying at the Federal Technical College TGM. :3

-I will also have an internship in 2023 at the Austrian Federal Computing Center in the Department of Java Development. looking forward to it!

 I'm interested in all kinds of technologies related to software development, IT security and Linux.

-✉️ **E-Mail:** manuel.fellner@tutanota.com

 ## Languages/Technologies I use